 Every stair needs to have a handrail.
 The handrail is every important because it provides balance and stability.
 Therefore, if you fall on any stairs that are supposed to have a handrail but don’t, then the lack of handrail has contributed to your fall.
 In addition to that, building code demands that the handrails should be of certain width or height and they have to be installed properly.
 This is because trying to reach a handrail that has not been installed properly can cause you to slip and fall down; even nothing else is wrong with the stairs.

 So have you been injured as a result of staircase accident?
 If yes, then you need to take legal action.
 You have the right to compensation for any personal injuries caused.
 In Texas, the law states that property owners have the obligation to ensure that their stairs are safe and hazard free.
 If they fail to keep the stairs safe, then they have violated their duty of care.
-Do not hesitate to file for a lawsuit if the accident that you experience was a result of negligence.
+Do not hesitate to file a lawsuit with the help of a slip and fall attorney if the accident that you experience was a result of negligence.